About ARI

 Multicultural, International & Diverse Community

-One of the first things that surprises many visitors to ARI is the remarkable diversity of the people living in campus.
+One of the first surprises to many ARI visitors is the remarkable diversity of the people living in campus.
 Each year, around 30 participants from approximately 15 countries, about 15 volunteers from Japan and abroad, and roughly 30 staff members of diverse nationalities live together, forming a small international community.
 For this reason, English serves as the common language.

 Community Members